Creatine for Women Over 40: Why Purity Matters for Brain Fog & Menopause Fatigue

 Hydration is not just about drinking water.

+Creatine is one of the most studied compounds for improving intracellular water retention.
 When creatine enters muscle cells, it pulls water with it through osmosis.
 This increases cellular volume, which may enhance protein synthesis, reduce protein breakdown, improve nutrient delivery, and support the structural appearance of tissue.
-In skin, this may translate to improved hydration, elasticity, and a fuller appearance.
-In joints, it means better cushioning and comfort.
-In muscles, it accelerates recovery and reduces inflammation.

 Skin health, joint comfort, and recovery capacity are not separate concerns.
 They're all manifestations of how well your cells hold themselves together under stress.
+And when you give your body clean inputs, everything else becomes easier.

-1. Will creatine make me bulky?
+2. Will creatine make me bulky?

 The Clear Answer: No.